 You would think a hand made sink would be 5 to 10 times the price of a mass produced sink.
 Couple that information and realize the Kohler sink and certainly the Nantucket sinks are made in China and or India and that drops the price by half again for their sinks.
 I am not knocking those companies.
 I licensed the patent to my very good friends at Nantucket because not everyone can afford a tailor made custom sink and I wanted my design to be available to everyone.

 Well, we offer our handcrafted sinks at a 10% net margin, selling direct to the end user.
 We run a tight ship here.
-No sales team, virtually no advertising (less than $500 a year), and a small team in the factory.
+No sales team, virtually no advertising, and a small team of artisans in the shop.
 We only build sinks.
-Building other items simply adds to the overhead, requiring additional expensive equipment and a larger factory.
+Building other items simply adds to the overhead, requiring additional expensive equipment and a larger facility.

 Please watch these short videos.
 You will see why these sinks are now about 90% of our business!